sis-cmdb/sis-api/README.md

 {
     // The type of object
     "type" : "String",

     // The id of the object (depends on the type) "entity_id" : "String",

-    "action" : {"type" : "String", "required" : true, enum : ["update", "insert", "delete"]},
+    // The type of action this commit logs.
+One of update, insert, or delete "action" : {"type" : "String", "required" : true, enum : ["update", "insert", "delete"]},

-    "diff" : "Mixed", // the diff object from [JsonDiffPatch](https://github.com/benjamine/JsonDiffPatch) if action is update, the new object if insert, null if delete
+    // If insert, the new object
+    // If update, the patch from [JsonDiffPatch](https://github.com/benjamine/JsonDiffPatch)
+    // If delete, null
+    "diff" : "Mixed",

+    // If insert, null
+    // If update, the old value that the patch can be applied to
+    // If delete, the value being deleted
-    "old_value" : "Mixed", // old value if update, null if insert, old value if delete "date_modified" : { "type" : "Number" }, // same as the _updated_at value of the entity that was saved "modified_by" : "String" // username of the user who modified it }
+    "old_value" : "Mixed",

+    // same as the _updated_at value of the entity that was saved "date_modified" : { "type" : "Number" },

+    // username of the user who modified it "modified_by" : "String"
+}
 ```